alice-si/alice-v2-monorepo/README.md

 ### Reference dApp example: creating investment markets

-In the reference IDA dApp, the same logic is applied for the creation of investment markets, when a service provider sells their payment rights tokens at a discount using IdaMarketCreator.sol.
+In the reference IDA dApp, the same logic is applied for the creation of investment markets, when a service provider sells their payment rights tokens at a discount using SimpleTokenSeller.sol.

 As an example, let’s take the same conditions as above.
 Alice has 200 payment rights token, and decides to create an investment market where she sells half her payment rights at a 50% discount to reflect the high risk that she might not fulfill her promises.
 Bob thinks that this is an excellent investment opportunity and buys half the available tokens for 25 Dai.
 We now have:
   - Alice: redeemed: 0, available: 0, potential: 100